 In addition to the three options available for students to earn a standard diploma listed above, Rule 6A-I.09963, Florida Administrative Code, High School Graduation Requirements for Students with Disabilities, outlines two additional options that students with disabilities may complete.
-See Section VII, Graduation for Exceptional Education Students.
+See Section VII, Graduation for Exceptional Education Students

-Students receiving a Standard High School Diploma from Okeechobee County School Board must meet the following requirements: Standard Diploma Requirements Graduation Requirements for Students entering Grade 9 in 2014-15 and forward above on the 10 th grade state standardized ELA/Reading assessment Mathematics 4 credits To include Algebra 1, Geometry AND a satisfactory score on the Algebra 1 EOC or the Geometry EOC.
+Students receiving a Standard High School Diploma from Okeechobee County School Board must meet the following requirements: Standard Diploma Requirements Graduation Requirements for Students entering Grade 9 in 2014-15 and forward

+SUBJECT CREDITS DESCRIPTION English 4 credits English I, II, III, IV or higher level courses AND a satisfactory score or above on the 10 th grade state standardized ELA/Reading assessment Mathematics 4 credits To include Algebra 1, Geometry AND a satisfactory score on the Algebra 1 EOC or the Geometry EOC.
 Four math credits must be earned in 9th - 12th grade.
 A student may earn two mathematics credits by taking Algebra I in two full-year courses.(SB 7070) Industry certification that leads to college credit may be substituted for up to 2 math credits. (excluding Algebra 1 and Geometry).
 A computer science credit, if identified as equivalent in rigor by the commission of education, may be substituted for one mathematics requirement except for Algebra 1 and Geometry.
 A computer science credit may only substitute for one course (either mathematics or science).
 (SB7070) Science 3 credits Three credits must be earned in courses with a lab component one of which must include Biology.
 Industry certification that leads to college credit may be substituted for up to 1 science credit (excluding Biology).
 A computer science credit, if identified as equivalent in rigor by the commission of education, may be substituted for one science credit except for Biology I. A computer science credit may only substitute for one course (either mathematics or science).
 (SB 7070) Social Studies 3 credits To include World History, American History, American Govt.
 (1/2) and Economics with Financial Literacy (1/2) Social Studies 23-24 9th grade cohort 3.5 credit To include World History, American History, American Govt., Economics and Financial Literacy Physical Education 1 credit To include Personal Fitness (1/2) and PE elective (1/2 credit).
 See Waiver Section for course substitutions.
-Fine/ Performing Arts 1 credit Electives 8 credits College bound students are highly recommended to complete a minimum of two credits in the same world language Electives 23-24 9th grade cohort 7.5 College bound students are highly recommended to complete a minimum of two credits in the same world language Total 24 credits
+Fine/ Performing Arts 1 credit Electives 8 credits College bound students are highly recommended to complete a minimum of two credits in the same world language Electives 23-24 9th grade cohort 7.5 College bound students are highly recommended to complete a minimum of two credits in the same world language Total 24 credits modify the options for a student to complete required credits to earn a standard high school diploma.
+The bill provides the option to complete one credit in Career and Technical Education (CTE) to satisfy the required "one credit in fine or performing arts or speech and debate, or career and technical education;" and require the State Board of Education to establish a process that enables a student to receive work-based learning or credit in electives for completing a threshold level of demonstrable participation in extracurricular activities associated with career and technical student organizations.